saintmac/vyte-api-v2-doc/docs/reference/appointment-types.md

 :::: left

-You can use the `/v2/vytemes/:nickname/types` endpoints to manage the availabilities of your users.
+You can use the `/v2/vytemes/:nickname/types` endpoints to manage the appointment types of your users.

 > This API is an extension of the Vyteme API, that's why all url are prefixed with `/vyteme/:nickname/`.
 You can refer to the [Vyteme API reference](vytemes.md) to have more informations about Vyteme creation.